Skip to Content

 Scientific NameCephalopholis igarashiensis

-Due to its deep-sea habitat, encounters with divers are rare, which contributes to its mystique and allure among marine biologists and enthusiasts.
+Due to its deep-sea habitat, encounters with divers are rare, contributing to its mystique and allure among marine biologists and enthusiasts.

 Nguni Cattle